lightbasenl/scaffold/README.md

 # SVG generation

-*Describe how `yarn generate:svg` uses SVGO under the hood and that optimizations are applied automatically.*
+`.svg` files can be automatically optimized using SVGO and turned into React components by using the `yarn generate:svg` command.

-*Explain that svg’s are to be placed in `assets/svg` (is this `/assets` directory really needed?) and that the generated output is placed in `src/assets/svg`.*
+SVG files can be placed in `assets/svg`, the generated output is placed in `src/assets/svg`.

-*Explain that, by default, existing files are not overwritten to allow for modification and that it’s easiest to delete a generated SVG component if they wish to regenerate it.*
+`yarn generate:svg` will not overwrite existing files in the `src/assets/svg` directory to accommodate changes.
+To re-generate an existing file, simply delete it and run `yarn generate:svg`.

 # Included libraries

-*List every important library as its own heading with some details about what we use it for and why it’s better for us than other alternatives  (max.
-2 short paragraphs).*

-*For react-query, describe the configured defaults*

-*Note: make sure Formik is replaced with react-hook-form in this section*
+## @tanstack/react-query

+By default, React Query is configured with a `staleTime` of 5 minutes and will retry a request a maximum of 3 times if the request failed due to a network error.

+## react-hook-form
+Previous versions of this scaffold shipped with [Formik](https://github.com/jaredpalmer/formik).
+However, time has learned us that [react-hook-form](https://react-hook-form.com/) is a much better fit for us and our projects.

 # Default headers